Thursday, 22 November 2012

 The perfect setting

-To our right; a gorgeous mansion, painted grey set a little back from the water, next to the park.
+To my right; a gorgeous mansion, painted grey set a little back from the water, next to the park.
 It looked empty.
 There was no one on the deck (this may have had something to do with the on/off rain we were experiencing).

-We turned right.
+I turned right.

-As we approached Dunbar House we knew it was love.
+As I approached Dunbar House I knew it was love.
 The place has been magnificently restored.
-As we stepped up the first step the waiter greeted us and asked if we would like a table inside.
-We declined and chose a perfectly positioned table on the corner of the deck which gave us a complete view of our surrounds.
-They thought we were a little mad.
-When the rain started it hit the far corner of the table but we, and our delightful food, remained dry, and considering it was not cold there was no desire to move away from our view.
+As I stepped up the first step the waiter greeted me and asked if I would like a table inside.
+I declined and chose a perfectly positioned table on the corner of the deck which gave me a complete view of our surrounds.
+They thought I was a little mad.

 Tempura Zucchini Flowers.